HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 <a name="abstractDesignerPattern"></a>
 ### Whats with the _Design user interface classes?
-Any user interface class which includes an abstract base class in it's hierarchy (e.g. `CatalogueUI`) has an accompanying class `CatalogueUI_Design`.
+Any user interface class which includes an abstract base class in its hierarchy (e.g. `CatalogueUI`) has an accompanying class `CatalogueUI_Design`.
 This class exists solely facilitate using the visual studio forms designer (which [doesn't support abstract base classes](https://stackoverflow.com/a/6817281/4824531)).
 Even with this workaround visual studio will sometimes fail to show the designer for these controls, restarting visual studio usually solves this problem.

 <a name="reorder"></a>
 ### How do I stop some nodes being reordered in RDMPCollectionUIs?